GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 TypeError: 'tuple' object does not support item assignment
 ```

-Tuple operation can be referred from operation, function, and method table in *PYTHON: ITERABLE OBJECT § List Operation* subsection.
+Tuple operation can be referred from the table of operations, functions, and methods in *PYTHON: ITERABLE OBJECT § List Operation* subsection.

 ### Unpacking Tuple
-Unpacking tuple means assigning individual element in tuple to variables or another tuples.
-Placing asterisk `*` on prefix of a variable would return multiple leftover elements as a list object.
+Unpacking tuple means assigning individual elements in the tuple to variables or other tuples.
+Placing asterisk `*` on the prefix of a variable would return multiple leftover elements as a list object.
 This will be explained in *PYTHON: FUNCTIONAL PROGRAMMING § Parameters & Arguments* subsection.

 ```python
 variable1, variable2, *variable3, variable3 = [value1, value2, value3, value4, value5]